 - A. Did not respond to letter or calls.
-May refer to Ethics Investigation. - B. Indicated they made a mistake and will send a corrected statement. - C. Referred to Ethics Investigator
+May refer to Ethics Investigation. - B. Indicated they made a mistake and will send a corrected statement. - C. Referred to Ethics Investigator. - D. Former employee; did not pursue.

-Exhibit 1 First Tier 2018 Audit - Findings and Actions Taken
+Exhibit 1 First Tier 2019 Audit - Findings and Actions Taken